Section 3.1: Theoretical Perspectives

 Sociological Theories

-Sociological theories provide a robust framework for understanding juvenile delinquency by examining the societal structures and individual interactions that influence behavior.
-These theories are typically divided into three main categories: Social Structure Theories, Social Process Theories, and Social Conflict Theories, each offering a different perspective on the factors contributing to delinquency.
+Sociological theories offer valuable insights into juvenile delinquency by exploring how societal structures and individual interactions influence behavior.
+These theories are categorized into three main types: Social Structure Theories, Social Process Theories, and Social Conflict Theories, each providing a unique lens through which to view the contributing factors to delinquency.

 Social Structure Theories